-LOUISIANA BOARD OF LEGAL SPECIALIZATION FAMILY LAW STANDARDS
+LOUISIANA BOARD OF LEGAL SPECIALIZATION TAX LAW STANDARDS

-SECTION I. DEFINITIONS
+Section I. DEFINITIONS

-- A. The practice of law means full-time legal work performed for the purposes of rendering legal advice or legal representation to the general public, private employers or governmental agencies. - B. Full-time shall be defined as working a minimum of 35 hours per week. - C. Family law is defined as the actual practice of law dealing with all matters arising from or related to the areas of family law as defined in Section II, A9 herein. - D. Certification as a specialist shall be effective the date the Louisiana Board of Legal Specialization authorizes recognition and shall remain effective for five (5) years from January 1 of the year of recognition.
+- A. The practice of law means full-time legal work performed for the purposes of rendering legal advice or legal representation to the general public, private employers or governmental agencies. - B. Full time shall be defined as working a minimum of 35 hours per week. - C. Tax law is defined as the actual practice of law dealing with all matters arising under the Internal Revenue Code, Employee Retirement Income Security Act (ERISA), state and local taxes, and foreign taxes, including counseling with respect thereto, and practice before Federal and State courts and Governmental Agencies dealing with tax matters. - D. Certification as a specialist shall be effective the date the Louisiana Board of Legal Specialization authorizes recognition and shall remain effective for five (5) years from January 1 of the year of recognition.

-SECTION II.
+Section II.
 BASIC REQUIREMENTS